About Us

 Diversity, Equity, and Inclusion

-The North Dakota Votes for Women League officially became The North Dakota League of Women Voters in April 1920 at a convention held in Fargo.
-The League grew starting in the early 1950s, led by the efforts of women such as Katherine Rogne of Kindred, who traveled around the state organizing local League chapters.
+The North Dakota Votes for Women League officially became the North Dakota League of Women Voters in April 1920 at a convention held in Fargo.
+The League grew in North Dakota in the early 1950s, led by the efforts of women such as Katherine Rogne of Kindred, who traveled around the state organizing local League chapters.

-The local chapters grew and flourished in the 1960s & 1970s.
-In the 1970s, the League began its effort to achieve a national Equal Rights Amendment.
+The local chapters grew and flourished in the 1960s, and in the 1970s, the League began its effort to achieve a national Equal Rights Amendment.
 Many of our local leaders got involved in the League during the effort to pass the ERA.

 LWVND Board of Directors (2023-2025)